ckeditor/ckeditor4/tests/core/editable/manual/removemultiplelistswithmagicline.md

 1. Open the browser's console.
 2. Select everything contained in `[]` including markers.
 3. Move the mouse cursor under the last list item to show the `magicline`.

-**Expected** Red dashed line should be visible under the last list item.
+Red dashed line should be visible under the last list item.

 4. Press <kbd>delete</kbd> or <kbd>backspace</kbd>